 On the flipside, both the government and the mortgage industry have taken the lessons of the last decade to heart.
 Today, it’s very difficult to quality for a mortgage unless you’ve got your financial house in order.
 Additionally, homeowners themselves have learned not to overextend themselves.
 Thus, this environment helps bring some confidence toward ARR stock.

 Lastly, Armour Residential has a history of consistently rich monthly payouts going back to 2015.
 But I wouldn’t get too comfortable as the payouts have declined in value over this time.
-Also, ARR stock is down over 5% YTD.
+Also, ARR stock is down nearly 14% YTD.
 All that said, if you’re willing to assume the risk, Armour is an interesting play due to the current economic resiliency.

 Mesa Royalty Trust (MTR)